nactio/nact/README.md

 The `configurePersistence` method adds the the persistence plugin to the system using the specified persistence engine.

 Now the only remaining work is to modify the contacts service to allow persistence.
-We want to save messages which modify state and replay them when the actor starts up again:
+We want to save messages which modify state and replay them when the actor starts up again.
+When the actor start up, it first receives all the persisted messages and then can begin processing new ones.

 ```js